 - iptables is a mature and stable kube-proxy mode.
 It uses iptables rules to conduct service discovery and load balancing.
 The performance of this mode is restricted by the size of the ACK cluster.
 This mode is suitable for ACK clusters that manage a small number of Services.

 - IPVS is a high-performance kube-proxy mode.
 It uses Linux Virtual Server (LVS) to conduct service discovery and load balancing.
 This mode is suitable for ACK clusters that manage a large number of Services.
 We recommend that you use this mode in scenarios where high-performance load balancing is required.

 LabelsAdd labels to the cluster.
 Enter a key and a value, and click Add.Note

 - Key is required.
 Value is optional.

-- You can attach up to 20 labels to each resource.
-If you attach more than 20 labels to a resource, all labels become invalid.
-You must detach unused labels for the remaining labels to take effect.
+- If you add more than 20 labels to a resource, all labels become invalid.
+You must remove excess labels for the remaining labels to take effect.

-You can enter custom subject alternative names (SANs) for the API servers of the cluster.
-Separate multiple IP addresses or domains with commas (,).
+You can enter custom subject alternative names (SANs) for the API server certificate of the cluster to accept requests from specified IP addresses or domain names.